CHaskin91/Movie-Night/README.md

 * MovieDB API [https://developers.themoviedb.org/3/getting-started/introduction]

 ## MVP (Minimum Viable Product)
-- When searching by Zip Code, Date, Miles, the app will return a list of all movies showing at the closest theater.
+- When opening the app, user is presented with current most popular movies.
+User can search by movie title or keyword and is returned the top related movies.

 ## Stretch Goals
+- Add Movie Theater look up time.
-- Add Movie Trailers using Youtube API.
+- Add Movie Trailers with the Movie Details.
-- Add Restaurants within a certain radius of theater location.
+- Add Filter by Movie Genre.
+- Add Movie Run Time.